skoolkid/skoolkit/sphinx/source/man/sna2ctl.py.rst

 -l, --hex-lower
   Write lower case hexadecimal addresses.

+-m, --map `FILE`
+  Specify a code execution map to use.
+Code execution maps produced by the Fuse, SpecEmu, Spud, Zero and Z80 Spectrum emulators are supported.

 -o, --org `ADDR`
   Specify the origin address of a binary file.
 The default origin address is 65536 minus the length of the file. `ADDR` must be a decimal number, or a